- Author By Miva |

 Nowadays the thought of living without ecommerce seems unfathomable, complicated and an inconvenience to many.
 It wasn’t until only a few decades ago that the idea of ecommerce had even appeared.

-Ecommerce was introduced 40 years ago and, to this day, continues to grow with new technologies, innovations, and thousands of businesses entering the online market each year.
-The convenience, safety, and user experience of ecommerce has improved exponentially since its inception in the 1970’s.
+The history of ecommerce started 40 years ago and, to this day, continues to grow with new technologies, innovations, and thousands of businesses entering the online market each year.
+Electronic Data Interchanges and teleshopping in the 1970s paved the way for the modern day ecommerce store.
+The history of ecommerce is closely intertwined with the history of the internet.
+Online shopping only became possible when the internet was opened to the public in 1991.
+Amazon.com was one of the first ecommerce sites in the US to start selling products online and thousands of businesses have followed since.
+The convenience, safety, and user experience of ecommerce have improved exponentially since its inception.
 This article will address some of the key players and milestones of ecommerce.

 1960 – 1982